F-Stops and Creative

 For practical purposes, we've reached the limits of sharpness when details become objectionably indistinct.
 This will vary with the medium.

 The range of what is acceptably sharp in standard NTSC television (SDTV) is greater than that of HDTV.
-In the latter case, the superior clarity of the medium more readily reveals sharpness problems.
+In the latter case, the superior clarity of the medium more readily reveals issues with sharpness.

 Depth of Field and F-stops